rixx/books.rixx.de/src/reviews/2016/the-girl-with-the-dragon-tattoo.md

   rating: 4
 ---

-Ohh, this book made me uncomfortabel a lot, and I finished it rather fast because it absolutely would not wait.<br /><br />I liked how it didn't shy away from many issues, and I liked Lisbeth, but I disliked how the protagonist was very, very Mary Sue-ish.
+Ohh, this book made me uncomfortabel a lot, and I finished it rather fast because it absolutely would not wait.

+I liked how it didn't shy away from many issues, and I liked Lisbeth, but I disliked how the protagonist was very, very Mary Sue-ish.
 Not sure if I'm going to read the other parts.